 In September 2017, our Board of Directors increased our total share repurchase authorization to \$250.0 million.
 In fiscal year 2017, we repurchased and retired 2.2 million shares of our common stock for \$73.9 million.
-For the three months ended February 28, 2018, we repurchased and retired 1.1 million shares of our common stock for \$45.0 million.
-As of February 28, 2018, there is \$175.0 million remaining under this current authorization.
+We repurchased and retired 1.1 million shares of our common stock for \$45.0 million in the three months ended May 31, 2018 and 2.1 million shares for \$90.0 million in the six months ended May 31, 2018.
+As of May 31, 2018, there was \$130.0 million remaining under this current authorization.
 We expect to continue repurchasing shares of our common stock under this authorization consistent with our capital allocation strategy.
 However, we may terminate this program at any time.